plilja/plilja.github.io/_posts/2020-04-26-enforcing-an-architecture.md

 exist as a drawing or on a company wiki.
 Or even worse, in the collective mind of the senior employees of the company.

-In this post I'm going to explore some options of enforcing an architecture in a Java project.
+In this post, I'm going to explore some options for enforcing an architecture in a Java project.

 Any kind of enforcing will have to be made by a computer.
 This will be a fine line between adding value and simply being annoying.

-For code style and inspections I find the most useful (and least annoying) solution is to ensure every team member has the same IntelliJ settings.
+For code style and inspections, I find the most useful, and least annoying, solution is to ensure every team member has the same IntelliJ settings.

-Instead I propose focusing on stuff where violations would be expensive.
+Instead, I propose focusing on stuff where violations would be expensive.
 Personally, I would say that controlling dependencies is important.
 Especially since as soon as you import a third-party library (like Spring),